bitcoinjs/bitcoinjs-lib/CONTRIBUTING.md

 Refer to the [Git manual](https://git-scm.com/doc) for any information about `git`.

 ## We adhere to Bitcoin-Core policy
-- `bitcoinjs.template.*` functions should follow the script "templates" typically used in the community (and consequently, the bitcoin blockchain).

-This is a matter of community consensus,  but is probably going to always be closely related to what bitcoin core does by default.
-They are quite plainly just pattern matching functions, and should be treated as such.
+Bitcoin script payment/script templates are based on community consensus,  but typically adhere to bitcoin-core node policy by default.

-`bitcoinjs.script.decompile` is consensus bound only,  it does not reject based on policy.
+- `bitcoinjs.script.decompile` is consensus bound only,  it does not reject based on policy.
-`bitcoinjs.script.compile` will adhere to bitcoin-core `IsStandard` policies rules. (eg. minimalpush in https://github.com/bitcoinjs/bitcoinjs-lib/pull/638)
+- `bitcoinjs.script.compile` will try to adhere to bitcoin-core `IsStandard` policies rules. (eg. minimalpush in https://github.com/bitcoinjs/bitcoinjs-lib/pull/638)

-ECDSA `sign` operations will adhere to `IsStandard` policies such as `LOW_S`, but `verify` will not reject them.
+Any elliptic curve `sign` operations should adhere to `IsStandard` policies, like `LOW_S`, but `verify` should not reject them [by default].

-For rejecting non-standard `decoding`, you should use external modules to this library.
+If you need non-standard rejecting `decoding`, you should use an external module,  not this library.

-**TLDR:**
+#### TLDR
 Where "standards compliant" refers to the default policies of bitcoin-core,  we adhere to the following:
 - Any "creation" event must create standards-compliant data (standards bound)
 - Any "validation" event must allow for non-standards compliant data (consensus bound)

-For stricter validation,  use an external module which we [might have] provided.
+For stricter validation,  use an external module which we [may have] provided.

-## Release Policy
-TODO